-DB USA Corporation ("DB USA Corp.", "we" or "our") is a U.S. bank holding company ("BHC") regulated by the Board of Governors of the Federal Reserve System ("FRB"), and is the U.S. intermediate holding company ("IHC") of Deutsche Bank Aktiengesellschaft ("DB AG", and together with its subsidiaries, "DB Group").
+DB USA Corporation ("DB USA Corp.", "we" or "our") is a U.S. bank holding company ("BHC") regulated by the Board of Governors of the Federal Reserve System ("FRB"), and is the primary U.S. intermediate holding company ("IHC") of Deutsche Bank Aktiengesellschaft ("DB AG", and together with its subsidiaries, "DB Group").
 DB USA Corp. operates through its subsidiaries, including Deutsche Bank Trust Company Americas ("DBTCA"), a licensed New York State-chartered insured depository institution, as well as Deutsche Bank Securities Inc. ("DBSI"), a Delaware corporation and registered U.S. broker-dealer and investment adviser.

 DB USA Corp. and its subsidiaries engage in a variety of lending, deposit taking, broker-dealer and other financial services activities.
-As of December 31, 2018, DB USA Corp. operated under two primary business divisions in the U.S.: the Corporate & Investment Bank (which includes the Fixed Income & Currencies and Equities, Corporate Finance and Global Transaction Banking businesses) and the Private & Commercial Bank.
+As of December 31, 2019, DB USA Corp. operated under three primary business divisions in the U.S.: the Corporate Bank (which includes the Global Transaction Banking and Commercial Banking businesses), the Investment Bank (which includes the Fixed Income & Currencies Sales & Trading business), and the Private Bank.
+Following its new strategy announcement on July 7, 2019, Deutsche Bank exited its Equities Sales & Trading business, while retaining a focused equity capital markets operation.
+Additionally, Deutsche Bank resized the capital consumption in Fixed Income, in particular Rates, and accelerated the wind-down of non-strategic assets.

-Section 165(i)(2) of the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank Act") and the related regulations promulgated thereunder by the FRB require certain BHCs and IHCs. such as DB USA Corp., to conduct stress tests, generally referred to as Dodd-Frank Act stress tests or "DFAST".
-Under the annual DFAST requirement pursuant to the FRB's regulations, DB USA Corp. is required to conduct and complete stress tests over a nine-quarter time horizon using a set of macroeconomic scenarios (Supervisory baseline, Supervisory adverse and Supervisory severely adverse) provided by the FRB.1 In addition to the macroeconomic scenarios, for the 2019 annual DFAST, DB USA Corp. was subject to market risk components including the global market shock ("GMS") and counterparty default scenario components to assess potential losses and capital impact in connection with its trading and counterparty activities.2 The GMS is an instantaneous loss and a reduction in capital as of a specified point in time.
+Section 165(i)(2) of the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank Act") and the related regulations promulgated thereunder by the FRB require certain BHCs and IHCs, such as DB USA Corp., to conduct stress tests, generally referred to as Dodd-Frank Act stress tests or "DFAST".
+Under the annual DFAST requirement pursuant to the FRB's regulations, DB USA Corp. is required to conduct and complete stress tests over a nine-quarter time horizon using a set of macroeconomic scenarios (Supervisory baseline and Supervisory severely adverse) provided by the FRB.
+In addition to the macroeconomic scenarios, for the 2020 annual DFAST, DB USA Corp. was subject to market risk components including the global market shock ("GMS") and counterparty default scenario components to assess potential losses and capital impact in connection with its trading and counterparty activities.
+The GMS is an instantaneous loss and a reduction in capital as of a specified point in time.
 These losses and related capital impact are included in projections for the first quarter of the planning horizon.
 The counterparty default scenario estimates the potential losses and related effects on capital associated with the instantaneous and unexpected default of the counterparty that would generate the largest losses across its derivatives and securities financing transactions, including securities lending and repurchase or reverse repurchase agreement activities.

 The results of these stress tests are submitted to the FRB.
-For the 2019 annual DFAST, the forecast time horizon for the stress tests is the nine-quarter period beginning in the first quarter of 2019 (January 1, 2019) and continuing through the end of the first quarter of 2021 (March 31, 2021).
-The "as of" date for the GMS and counterparty default scenario component applicable to DB USA Corp. for the 2019 annual DFAST is November 9, 2018.
+For the 2020 annual DFAST, the forecast time horizon for the stress tests is the nine-quarter period beginning in the first quarter of 2020 (January 1, 2020) and continuing through the end of the first quarter of 2022 (March 31, 2022).
+The "as of" date for the GMS and counterparty default scenario component applicable to DB USA Corp. for the 2020 annual DFAST is October 18, 2019.

-The DFAST rules require DB USA Corp. to publish a summary of our 2019 DFAST results under the Supervisory severely adverse scenario.
-The projections, which form the basis of the information provided in this report, represent hypothetical estimates that involve an economic outcome that is more adverse than expected and, as such, these estimates do not represent DB USA Corp.'s expected losses, revenues, net income before taxes, or capital ratios.
-DFAST for DB USA Corp. was conducted
+The DFAST rules require DB USA Corp. to publish a summary of our 2020 DFAST results under the Supervisory severely adverse scenario.
+The projections, which form the basis of the information provided